-- Are pregnant.
+- You are pregnant.

-- Are nursing.
+- You are nursing.

-- Have keratoconus or other corneal degenerations.
+- You have keratoconus or other corneal degenerations.

-- Live with severe dry eyes.
+- You have severe dry eyes.

-- Deal with recurrent corneal erosions.
+- You deal with recurrent corneal erosions.

-- Have advanced glaucoma.
+- You have advanced glaucoma.

-Surgery is not recommended if you have:
+Surgery is not recommended if you have any of these issues:

-- Diseases that can impact wound healing, such as insulin-dependent diabetes .
+- Diseases that can impact wound healing, such as insulin-dependent diabetes

-- A history of herpes infection.
+- A history of herpes infection

-- Severe allergies.
+- Severe allergies

-- Mild or suspected glaucoma.
+- Mild or suspected glaucoma

-- A history of taking Accutane.
+- A history of taking Accutane

-- Unusual results during your presurgical exam.
+- Unusual results during your preoperative exam

 Your doctor may also reject your candidacy after an exam for reasons that are not specified here.
-Doctors have the final say in those they accept into their programs.

 How Much Does It Cost?

-Remember that Contoura is incredibly advanced.
+Remember that Contoura® is incredibly advanced.
 Your doctor must map the entire surface of your eye and feed all of that data into a computer program.
 Then, advanced lasers follow that map exactly to optimize your eye.
 The entire procedure is made just for you based on your exact measurements.

-To perform this surgery, your doctor needs:
+To perform this surgery, your doctor needs the following:

-- Equipment.
-Software and hardware are needed for your surgery.
+- Equipment: Software and hardware are needed for your surgery.

-- Training.
-Your doctor must learn how to use these tools to improve your vision.
+- Training: Your doctor must learn how to use these tools to improve your vision.

-- Time.
-Your doctor needs to spend additional time with each patient.
+- Time: Your doctor needs to spend additional time with each patient.

-Phorcides for Contoura.
+- Phorcides for Contoura.
 Phorcides.

-How CONTOURA Vision Changes LASIK.
+- How CONTOURA Vision Changes LASIK.
 Millennial Eye.

-Topography-Guided Treatment in Regular and Irregular Corneas.
+- Topography-Guided Treatment in Regular and Irregular Corneas.
 (December 2020).
 Indian Journal of Ophthalmology.

-Comparison of Wavefront-Optimized Ablation and Topography-Guided Contoura Ablation with LYRA Protocol in LASIK.
+- Comparison of Wavefront-Optimized Ablation and Topography-Guided Contoura Ablation with LYRA Protocol in LASIK.
 (April 2019).
 Journal of Refractive Surgery.

-Allegretto Wave Eye-Q Addendum Procedure Manual.
+- Allegretto Wave Eye-Q Addendum Procedure Manual.
 (2013).
 WaveLight.